ElectronicEngineerr/DC-Motor-Driving-with-Jetson-Nano-/README.md

 - Also, do not forget to externally feed the pca9685 with 5 volts and gnd from 2 connectors.

 7) The question that most people, especially me, wonder at the beginning: I will connect the ena, ın1 and ın2 pins from the l298m to my jetson.
-Or the pca9685 card :) I found the answer to this question as a result of trying many times and it was very tiring :) here is the required connections (l298m to pca9685 servo motor driver)
+Or the pca9685 card :) I found the answer to this question as a result of trying many times and it was very tiring :) here is the required connections (l298m to pca9685 servo motor driver).

 -  ena pin taken from l298m motor driver - channel 8 on pca9685
 -  ın1 pin taken from l298m motor driver - channel 9 on pca9685